 - The individual has NOT experienced any COVID-19 related symptoms since he or she first tested positive for COVID-19

 c.
-Employee with Household Contact of a Positive COVID-19 Case
+Individual with Household Contact of a Positive COVID-19 Case

 Remain at home throughout the isolation of the ill household member, and then for 10 days after isolation is discontinued for the ill household member.
 (Note: your quarantine period may be shortened to 7 days after the end of the household member's isolation period if you test negative for COVID-19 with 48 hours of quarantine day 7, and proof of the negative test is provided to the dean of Students or Human Resources as applicable.)

 d.
-Employees with Close Contact in a Non-Household Setting
+Individual with Close Contact in a Non-Household Setting

 Prior to returning to campus after quarantine or isolation, an employee or student must complete and return the Return to Campus Certificate.